qtranslate/qtranslate-xt/modules/acf/README.md

 This module was converted from the legacy plugin [ACF qTranslate](https://github.com/funkjedi/acf-qtranslate).

-This plugin provides qTranslate-XT compatible ACF4 and ACF5PRO field types for Text, Text Area, WYSIWYG, Image and File.
+This plugin provides qTranslate-XT compatible ACF5 field types for Text, Text Area, WYSIWYG, Image and File.
 When adding a field to a field group these new field types will be listed under the qTranslate category in the Field Type dropdown.

 Contributors: funkjedi, asedano